kobaltedev/kobalte/README.md

   </a>
 </p>

-An opinionated Design System for SolidJS.
+An open source Design System for SolidJS.

 ## Documentation